alcover/stricks/README.md

 # Security

-No memory fault should be possible through the Stricks API.
+Stricks aims at not letting memory faults happen through the API.
 All methods check for a valid *Header*.
-If not found, no action is taken and a *falsy* value gets returned.
+If not valid, no action is taken and a *falsy* value gets returned.

 (See *[stx_free](#stx_free)*)